 How to Save Money By Weighing Your Produce:

 Each produce department should have at least one.
 Don’t be scared of the scale.
 The scale is your friend and there to help you, so don’t be afraid to use it.

 For example, let’s say you want a one-pound container of strawberries.
 Grab three to four 1-pound boxes and make your way over to the scale.
 You are grabbing several because you want to compare the weight of each one and see which one will weigh the most.

 Place each box of strawberries one at a time on the scale.
 Allow it to sit for a few seconds so the arm on the scale can settle into place.
 You will notice right away that each box is not necessarily one pound.
 Some will be less (boo!) and some will be more (hooray!) so you want to keep the one that weighs more of course.
 That will be the box you take home.

 Return the boxes of berries that you do not wish to purchase to their original spot.
 We still want to be considerate of the store and other shoppers and not leave a mess.

 5. Pat yourself on the back.

 Place your freshly weighed berries in your cart and pat yourself on the back.
 By taking a few extra minutes to weigh your produce you found a box that weighed more than the others.
-Therefore, you are going home with more product for the same price.
+Therefore, you are going home with more produce for the same price.
 Strawberries may be $3.00 a pound that week, but the box you snagged is weighing in around 1 pound and 3 ounces, so you are getting 3 extra ounces free!

 See how easy it is to walk out of the grocery store with more bang for your buck?
 When you weigh your produce, it is very easy to do that.
-Never walk through the produce without weighing your prepackaged items first.
+Never walk through the produce aisle without weighing your prepackaged items first.
 You will find that not all packages are created equal, and because of this, you have the chance to walk away with more.